toolness/openbadges-backpack/README.md

 Node 0.10.

-[PhantomJS][] 1.8 or later can be used to automatically run the browser-side tests from the command-line, but it can be optionally disabled.
+[PhantomJS][] 1.8 or later is used to automatically run the browser-side tests from the command-line, but this can be optionally disabled.

 ## Quick Start